conel77/SimpleNet_with_Domain_Adaptation/README.md

 ##  Introduction

-This repo contains source code for **SimpleNet** implemented with pytorch.
+This repo contains source code for **SimpleNet & Domain Adaptation** implemented with pytorch.

 SimpleNet is a simple defect detection and localization network that built with a feature encoder, feature generator and defect discriminator.
 It is designed conceptionally simple without complex network deisng, training schemes or external data source.

+And I added **Domain Adaptation** at feature Adaptation Part, for more detailed feature adapt (because Imagenet feature and MvTec feature are not relative each other.
+So I want to minimize these features gap.)

 ## Get Started